yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 {{< note title="Note" >}}
 - Upgrades are not supported between preview and stable versions.

-- Make sure you are following the instructions for the version that you are upgrading from.
-You can select the doc version from the upper right corner of the page.
+- Make sure you are following the instructions for the version of YugabyteDB that you are upgrading from.
+You can select the doc version using the version selector in the upper right corner of the page.

 - If you are upgrading from `2.20.0.0`, or `2.20.1.0` follow the instructions for [v2.18](../../../v2.18/manage/upgrade-deployment/).
 {{< /note >}}